She was lying across the axle dead, with her hair and clothing wound around the spindle of the buggy. . . .

 It was the autumn of 1999, and I was on the phone with my Mom, listening to her read these words from her handwritten notes . . .

-Shortly before her 1899 death, Josephine and William and all of their living descendants posed for a family photo.
-Based on the babies that are present in the photo (born in March and September of 1898), as well as the babies that are not present in the photo (born in May and July of 1899), it is currently assumed that the image of this family gathering was captured sometime during the winter of 1898-1899 . . .
+Shortly before her 1899 death, Josephine and William and all of their living descendants posed for a family photo . . . based on the babies appearing in this photo (born in March and September of 1898) . . . as well as the babies who are not present in the photo (born in May and July of 1899 . . . it is currently assumed that the image of this family gathering was captured sometime during the winter of 1898-1899 . . .
 March of 1899 would have marked their 35th wedding anniversary . . . mayhaps the gathering was to mark that occasion? . . .

 Sooo . . . one hundred years later . . .